 As I’ve said before, it would help the games circuit if this league were split into regions with a separate champion declared in each.
 It would mean better attendance at the smaller games I’m sure.
 Patricia writes: ‘Well I am almost there.
 Please find attached the league as far as I can go.
 I apologise that it is a spread sheet but with 78 pipers listed I do not know how else to do this.
 Please could the CPA send the list out to your members so that any mistakes can be rectified.

 ‘I tried to do a Junior League but the difficulty in getting results was too much.
 Hopefully next year; however I would ask any piper to send me results of any Games that you participate in.
 Every little helps.
 This year I spoke to some judges and it was decided that there will be two trophies awarded for the best junior pipers; in their opinions this will be Callum Brown for the piobaireachd and Robbie MacIssac for light music.’

 SHGA Piping League 2015

 To Glasgow Caledonian University tomorrow for the World Solo Drumming where all eyes will be on Steven McWhirter of Inveraray & District to see if he can make it five titles in a row in the Adult section.
-Listen to Steven and his P/M Stuart Liddell at last year’s contest with their winning MSR.
+Listen to Steven and his P/M Stuart Liddell at last year’s contest with their winning MSR on the PP Audio Archive.
 Don’t know about the drumming but the piping’s brilliant.